nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 ls_stdb FN07A.pkl
 ```

-Once we have the StDb file, we can run the scripts to automate the analysis and determine the station
-orientation using OrientPy.
+This station file contains information on a single station (FN07A).
+We could instead extract all stations from a network (e.g., by removing the `-S` option) or by performing a different search by region, etc. (see `query_fdsn_stdb -h` for options).
+Once we have the StDb file, we can run the scripts to automate the analysis and determine the station orientation using OrientPy.

 > **Local data**
 >
-> For those working on data sets located on the local server, use the `--server=` option.
+> For those working on data sets located on the local `SeisComP` server, use the `--server=` option.
 For the ELVES data, the channels are defined as `CH[1-3]`, so we specify this as well, for example:
 > ```
-> query_fdsn_stdb --server=http://seiscomp.geo.vuw.ac.nz -N 3O -S EL23A -C 'CH*' EL23A
+> query_fdsn_stdb --server='http://seiscomp.geo.vuw.ac.nz' -N 3O -S EL23A -C 'CH*' EL23A
 > ```

 #### BNG analysis

 #### Automated processing

 We wish to use the entire deployment time of station FN07A to calculate the station orientation using teleseismic P-wave data.
-Since the file FN07A.pkl contains only one station, it is not necessary to specify a key.
-This option would be useful if the database contained several stations and we were only interested in downloading data for LOBS3.
+Since the file `FN07A.pkl` contains only one station, it is not necessary to specify a station key.
+This option would be useful if the database contained several stations and we were only interested in downloading data for FN07A.
 In this case, we would specify `--keys=FN07A` or `--keys=7D.FN07A`.

 We could use all the default parameters to do automated processing for regional events.
 However, since we wish to analyze teleseismic data, we will edit a few of them to include more waveform data around the predicted P-wave arrival time.
 We also consider all earthquakes between 30 and 175 degrees, as the program will automatically use either the P or PP waves to extract the waveforms.

-The parameters to edit in this case are: `--times=-5.,15.` to extract data from -5 to 15 seconds following P-wave arrival; `--window=60.` to include 60 seconds of data; `--minmax=6.` to limit the number of events to consider; `--mindist=30.` for the minimum epicentral distance for teleseismic P; and `--bp=0.04,0.1` to focus on the long-period P waves:
+The options to specify in this case are: `--times=-5.,15.` to extract data from -5 to 15 seconds following P-wave arrival; `--window=60.` to include 60 seconds of data; `--minmax=6.` to limit the number of events to consider; `--mindist=30.` for the minimum epicentral distance for teleseismic P; and `--bp=0.04,0.1` to focus on the long-period P waves:

 ```
 bng_calc_auto --times=-5.,15. --window=60. --bp=0.04,0.1 --min-mag=6. --min-dist=30.
 FN07A.pkl